stanislavbrtna/SDA_OS/Docs/sda_gr2_wrapper.md

     sys.gui.setIcon([num]id, [str]image);
 Sets image for given icon.
 Image must be a file in current working directory, with resolution 64x64px.
 When parameter of icon element is not zero, color of value param - 1 (16bit RGB565) is drawn as transparent.
+This Function can also set .sic image for a given button or a slider.

 Return: none
 ##### New image